hitachi-vantara/hv-playbooks-vspone-block/create-multiple-HUR-pairs/Readme.md

 ```
 # Note
-This playbook creates HUR pairs from fresh, does not support creating pairs with existing volumes, use "hv_hur" module instead.
+This playbook creates HUR pairs from scratch and does not support using pre-existing volumes.
+To create HUR pairs with existing volumes, use the "_hv_hur_" module instead.